gamween/DeVinci-SUI/README.md

 - **Wallet UX**: Making zkLogin and traditional wallet connections seamless for non-crypto-native users
 - **Transaction Flow**: Coordinating user authentication → wallet connection → NFT minting → on-chain confirmation

-The hardest piece was the NFT minting service: creating a backend that securely holds a funded Sui wallet, uploads images to IPFS, generates proper metadata, and mints NFTs to viewer addresses—all while handling errors gracefully and providing clear feedback to users.
+The hardest piece was the NFT minting service: creating a backend (Node.js + Express + TypeScript) that securely holds a funded Sui wallet, uploads images to IPFS, generates proper metadata, and mints NFTs to viewer addresses—all while handling errors gracefully and providing clear feedback to users.

 ## Link to the GitHub Repo